BACK TO INDEX

 Elucidating the structure of biological intracellular networks from experimental data remains a major challenge.
 This paper studies two types of ``response signatures'' to identify specific circuit motifs, from the observed response to periodic inputs.
 In particular, the objective is to distinguish negative feedback loops (NFLs) from incoherent feedforward loops (IFFLs), which are two types of circuits capable of producing exact adaptation.
 The theory of monotone systems with inputs is used to show that ``period skipping'' (non-harmonic responses) is ruled out in IFFL's, and a notion called ``refractory period stabilization'' is also analyzed.
 The approach is then applied to identify a circuit dominating cell cycle timing in yeast, and to uncover a calcium-mediated NFL circuit in \emph{C.elegans} olfactory sensory neurons.

 4. G. Russo, M. di Bernardo, and E.D.
 Sontag.
 Global entrainment of transcriptional systems to periodic inputs.
 PLoS Computational Biology, 6:e1000739, 2010.
-[PDF] Keyword(s): contractive systems, contractions, systems biology, biochemical networks, gene and protein networks.
+[PDF] Keyword(s): contractive systems, contractions, systems biology, reaction networks, gene and protein networks.

 Abstract: